upperstream/ansible-roles/base/README.md

   * `name` - Login name of this user.
   * `group` - Primary group of this user.
 The default group will be assigned if this value is lacked.
   * `groups` - Additional groups that this user is invited to.
+No groups to add if this value is not given.
   * `append` - If `true`, this user will be invited to `groups` in addition to current groups, otherwise this user will be a member of only groups in `groups` and will be excluded from current groups.
+    The default value is `false`.
   * `password` - Login password of this user, which must be encrypted in accordance to the remote host's password specification.
 See _[How do I generate encrypted passwords for the user module][]_ for